Chuyển đến nội dung chính

 Web3.js: How to Retrieve the Balance of an ERC-20 Token

-Having this standard that most tokens follow allows us to create web3 applications offering interoperability, so the same code will enable us to interact with almost every token contract.
+This token standard allows you to create web3 applications offering interoperability, so the same code will enable you to interact with almost every token contract.

 Every single ERC-20 token contract will have at least the following functions;

-Some ERC-20 token contracts might have additional functionality, but this would differ from the standard, and we can’t rely on every token contract having these other functions.
+Some ERC-20 token contracts might have additional functionality, but this would differ from the standard, and you can't rely on every token contract having these other functions.

-This tutorial will utilise the balanceOf() function to retrieve the token balance of an address.
-We’re going to use web3js to do so.
+This tutorial will use the balanceOf() function to retrieve the token balance of an address.
+You'll use Web3.js to do so.

 thông tin